Agentic Protocols

 -

 Delegated Task Execution: The Tournament Manager sends specific tasks to these specialized agents (e.g., "Validate all player answers for this question," "Analyze optimal moves for current game state," "Track player performance metrics").
-Each of these specialized agents, running their own LLMs and utilizing their own tools (which could be MCP servers themselves), performs its specific part of the tournament management.
+Each of these specialized agents could be running on different LLMs and utilizing their own tools (which could be MCP servers themselves), performs its specific part of the tournament management.

 -